Reshaping Data from Long to Wide Format¶

 Choosing the Values to Pivot¶

 Let’s go back to the Pivot step of the Pivot recipe.
-We can specify the list of values we want to pivot by selecting explicit list from the pivoted values dropdown and then adding each individual value.
-(Alternatively, if we want to include most of the column’s values, we can +Add Values from Dataset and then remove the undesired values from the list.)
+We can specify the list of values we want to pivot by selecting explicit list from the pivoted values dropdown, and then using +Add Value to add each individual value.
+Alternatively, if we want to include most of the column’s values, we can use +Values from Dataset and then remove the undesired values from the list.

 Click Run, and the resulting dataset has the number of pivoted columns limited to those explicitly listed in the Pivot recipe.
 By providing an explicit list, the schema of the output dataset is also determined in advance, and only a single data pass is required to do the pivot.